energietransitie/needforheat-generic-firmware/README.md

 TO BE DOCUMENTED

 ### Device Preparation step 2: Establishing a unique Proof-of-Possession (pop)
-* First, you should open a serial monitor (using Arduino IDE or PlatformIO) with baud rate 115200 to monitor the serial port connected to the Twomes measurement devcie.
+* First, you should open a serial monitor (using Arduino IDE or PlatformIO) with baud rate 115200 to monitor the serial port connected to the Twomes measurement device.
 * Then, if your device is powered up (and running), briefly press the reset button.
 On the [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3), this button is labeled 'RST' and can be found if you look 90 degrees clockwise from the micro-USB connector.
 * On the serial monitor window, you should see reset information, including the unique Proof-of-Possession id (indicated by `PoP`) that was just established:
 	`Twomes Heartbeat Test Application ESP32: The PoP is: 810667973`